 Things to Do in the Bronx for Tourists

 When planning a trip to New York City, you probably envision popular attractions in Manhattan.
-Times Square, the Empire State Building and the Statue of Liberty draw millions of people to the Big Apple each year, but there's a ton of things to do in the Bronx for tourists worth considering for your sightseeing itinerary, too.
-Look north of Manhattan to the Bronx where you'll discover fantastic museums, delicious restaurants, unique cultural experiences and lots of green space.
+Times Square, the Empire State Building, and the Statue of Liberty draw millions of people to the Big Apple each year, but there are a ton of things to do in the Bronx for tourists worth considering for your sightseeing itinerary, too.
+Look north of Manhattan to the Bronx, where you'll discover fantastic museums, delicious restaurants, unique cultural experiences, and lots of green space.
 Here are a few of our favorites, including:

 • New York Botanical Garden